sataniccoder/webz/README.md

 ### Feturs
 1) simple file hosting allowing other to view or download them with a simple command-line argument
-2) allows for live edit's so once you have set webz up with the options you wan't you can leave it alonw
+2) allows for live edit's so once you have set webz up with the options you wan't you can leave it alone
-3) auto-update webz can auto-update it's self and restart the program with your curren't config (if nothings changed)
+3) auto-update webz can auto-update it's self and restart the program with your curren't config (if nothings changed within the config)

 #### Modes
 webz has two modes, the defualt mode allows users to view primalry html files, this mode requires there be a index.hmlt in the directory you have selecte or where you run the program from
 the second mode is called 'list' mode wich allows client's to view files and read them in the browser and allowing users to download them onto there mechined

-#### Next Update
+#### Recent update
-the next update will come with the 'list' mode added along with the '--silent' commadn line argument to work
+added the '--list' mode along with a '--silent' arg for no output

+#### Next Update's
+1) self updates if checked
+2) logging system
+3) support for HTTPS via cert's

+#### other
 rember webz is ment to be small and fast so as time goes on and if the project expands more it might need two dirrent versions, one 'slim' and another 'expaned' version